sfc-gh-abarron/coco-masterclass/readme.md

 #### Key Concept — Unstructured Data Extraction with Cortex

 Turn unstructured documents into actionable structured information.
+AI_EXTRACT can extract text from documents and images and add this to a table.
+This lets you retrieve information from unstructured documents in a simple workflow.

 Continue on with the skill workflow and for the option to select the Prototyping Track, select the option: **Document AI**

 It should find the PDFs automatically in the workspace.
 If there are any issues, you can tell it where to find the files.

 CoCo will create a named stage, upload the files, and then use `AI_EXTRACT` to extract key data fields and create a new table with this data.
+If it hasn't created a SQL file with the commands, you can ask it again to do this so you can see how AI_EXTRACT functions.

 **Expected result:** Check in Snowsight under the MARTS schema of your sandbox database for the newly created DIM_SUPPLIER... table.